 Do You Have to Buy Insurance Offered by Your Employer?

 No. But, your Applicable Large Employer is required to offer you a fair and affordable option.
-For example, under the law, the plan offered to the company’s employees can’t cost more than 9.86 percent (adjusted yearly based on the federal poverty level) of your yearly salary.
+For example, under the law, the plan offered to the company’s employees can’t cost more than 9.83% (adjusted yearly based on the federal poverty level) of your yearly salary.

 The plan chosen by an Applicable Large Employer also has to meet the minimum value, a set of standards the health insurance plan offered employees must cover, including:

-- 60 percent of the total cost of medical services
+- 60% of the total cost of medical services

 - Substantial coverage for hospital and physician services